Vivek Ramaswamy picked up steam at the GOP debate. How far could he go?

 And his strategy seemed successful at the GOP primary debate, with Ramaswamy getting the second-most airtime of any candidate.
 He traded barbs with the majority of his GOP rivals, impressing many voters who hadn't heard of him before, according to polls.
 His campaign even said that he raised $450,000 on Wednesday night alone.

-Former president Trump maintains a sizable lead in national polls, while Florida Gov. Ron DeSantis still in second place.
+Former President Donald Trump maintains a sizable lead in national polls, with Florida Gov. Ron DeSantis still in second place.
 But Ramaswamy has surged to third place in recent weeks.
 And his numbers appear to be growing — at least for now.

 "He's had tremendous success so far going from ... zero point zero in the polls to the third place, or in some polls, second place," GOP strategist Dave Carney told Morning Edition.
 "The problem is [his] ideas limit — cap — his growth."